mrkkrp/markkarpov.com/tutorial/megaparsec.md

     -- 'ErrorFancy' by 'Void'
 ```

-`ErrorFancy` includes data constructors for two common cases `megaparsec`
+`ErrorFancy` includes data constructors for two common cases that
-supports out-of-the-box:
+`megaparsec` supports out of the box:

-* Use of the `fail` function that causes parser to fail reporting an
+* Use of the `fail` function, which causes the parser to fail, reporting an
   arbitrary `String`.

-* Indentation-related issues which we have seen in a previous section.
-Since
+* Indentation-related issues, which we saw in a previous section.
+Since we
-  we provide tools for working with indentation-sensitive grammars
+  provide tools for working with indentation-sensitive grammars out of the
-  out-of-the-box, we need a way to store well-typed information about
+  box, we need a way to store well-typed information about problems with
-  problems with indentation.
+  indentation.

-Finally, `ErrorCustom` is a sort of an “extension slot” which allows to
+Finally, `ErrorCustom` is a sort of “extension slot” that allows us to embed
-embed arbitrary data into the `ErrorFancy` type.
-When we do not need any
+arbitrary data into the `ErrorFancy` type.
+When we do not need any custom data
-custom data in our parse errors, we parametrize `ErrorFancy` by `Void`.
+in our parse errors, we parametrize `ErrorFancy` by `Void`.
+Since `Void` is
-Since `Void` is not inhabited by non-bottom values, `ErrorCustom` becomes
+not inhabited by non-bottom values, `ErrorCustom` becomes “cancelled out” or,
-“cancelled out” or, if we follow the analogy between algebraic data types
+if we follow the analogy between algebraic data types and numbers, “multiplied
-and numbers, “multiplied by zero”.
+by zero”.

-In older version of the library, `ParseError`s were returned directly by
+In older versions of the library, `ParseError`s were returned directly by
-functions like `parse`, but version 7 delays calculation of line and column
+functions like `parse`, but version 7 delays the calculation of the line and
-for each error, as well as fetching of the relevant line on input for
+column for each error, as well as the fetching of the relevant input line for
-displaying in case of an error.
-This is done to be make parsing faster,
+display in case of an error.
+This is done to make parsing faster, because all
-because all this information is usually useful only when a parser fails.
+this information is usually useful only when a parser fails.
+Another problem
-Another problem of older versions of the library is that displaying several
+with older versions of the library is that displaying several parse errors at
-parse errors at once required re-traversal of input each time to fetch the
+once required re-traversing the input each time to fetch the right line.
-right line.

 The problem is solved with the `ParseErrorBundle` data type: